What Does Carnation Flower Mean and Symbolise?

 Similarly, placing these fresh flowers around your house has special powers.
 Some say that placing a vase of these near the front door will offer protection from unwanted evil spirits.
 You can also place them on top of the kitchen dining table to invite bounty!

-Or if you would want good things around you, place an amulet of Carnations in your pocket to attract protection, healing, and love!
+Or if you would want good things around you, place an amulet of carnations in your pocket to attract protection, healing, and love!

 What does a Carnation Floral Tattoo Symbolize?

-The beauty of a Carnation tattoo also has a very deep and heartfelt symbolic meaning.
+The beauty of a carnation tattoo also has a very deep and heartfelt symbolic meaning.
 Those few brave souls who choose this design want to embody their deep admiration and keen passion for all the beautiful things in life.

 Such people with amicable hearts and souls want to represent their love and beauty with this tattoo!